-The previous chapter may be found here.
+The Table of Contents may be found here.

 Artist's conception of Paleozoic swamp.
 Wikimedia Commons

 In this chapter, we will look at the earliest fossil-bearing

 Across most of North America, the boundary beneath the oldest fossil-bearing beds is not a mere transition to older rock beds.
 The boundary is unconformable, meaning that the beds above it do not appear to be a continuation of the beds below it.
 This indicates that the rocks of Cambrian age or later were laid down on a surface eroded into the older rocks.
 This also means that there is a considerable length of geological time, sometimes over a billion years, between the sedimentary beds and the Precambrian rocks beneath them.
 This missing period of time was first recognized in New Mexico by the brilliant geologist, John Newberry, during the Ives expedition of 1857-1858, a full twelve years before it was recognized by John Westley Powell in the Grand Canyon.
 It is so distinctive and so widespread across North America that it has been dubbed the Great Unconformity.

 The Great Unconformity is beautifully visible at Cody,

 Wyoming, where the gap in the geological time record is over

 Beds of the 515 million-year-old Flatstone Sandstone sit unconformably on 2.7 billion-year-old Archean rocks.
 The sandstone is a tan color while the Archean rocks are mostly fine-grained gray granite intruded by ribbons of coarser pink granite.
 The Archean rocks date back to a time when the Wyoming-Montana area was not yet a part of North America, but instead was either part of a different continent or a small continent in itself.

 Though widespread, the Great Unconformity is not identical